 Before anything else, know this: You are not crazy, and you are not broken.

-At its core, trauma-informed treatment is a promise.
+What is trauma-informed care?
+At its core, trauma-informed care (TIC) is a promise.
 It is a commitment to view you not as a collection of symptoms to be managed, but as a whole person with a story that deserves to be heard, understood, and honored.
+This trauma-informed approach shapes every interaction, from your first phone call to the final day of your treatment plan.

 What Is Trauma-Informed Care?